rahul-gj/rahul-gj.github.io/python/win_setup/README.md

     Go to File > Preferences > Settings and type python.pythonpath

-    In the input field (where python is written), replace python with your virtual environment python path. it will be `C:\Users\user.name\dev\scripts\python`.
-You need to change user.name with your username.
+    In the input field (where python is written), replace python with your virtual environment python path. it will be `C:\Users\{user.name}\dev\scripts\python`.
+You need to change {user.name} with your username.
 If you are lazy, enough type `echo %userprofile%\dev\scripts\python` in cmd and python path will be printed.
 Just copy that and paste it in above field.
 It should look like this.
     <img src="src/img/vscodium_settings_pythonpath-min.png">

 close settings.
 Press `ctrl+N` for new file.
 Type `print('Hello world')`, press `ctrl+S`, save as hello.py to anywhere you want.